azuline/blossom/README.md

 ### Frontend

+_blossom's_ frontend is a React SPA written in TypeScript.
+An SPA was chosen purely for cheap cost of deployment (S3+CDN :money_with_wings:).

 - Design System built with React Aria and vanilla-extract.
+- Light and dark theme support.
 - RPC framework with imperative, Jotai, and Tanstack Query bindings.
 - Jotai state management.
 - Error handling with rich metadata and stacktraces.